Exorcist: The Beginning

-Exorcist: The Beginning is a 2004 American supernatural horror film directed by Renny Harlin.
-The film serves as a prequel to The Exorcist (1973) and is the fourth installment in The Exorcist series.
-It stars Stellan Skarsgård, Izabella Scorupco, and James D'Arcy.
+Exorcist: The Beginning is a 2004 American supernatural horror film directed by Renny Harlin from a screenplay by Alexi Hawley.
+It is the fourth installment in The Exorcist film series and serves as a prequel to The Exorcist (1973).
+The film stars Stellan Skarsgård, Izabella Scorupco, and James D'Arcy.
+The film follows Father Lankester Merrin, whose faith has been renounced after his experiences in World War II, as he works as an archeologist and discovers dark occurrences while excavating in Kenya.

-Exorcist: The Beginning was retooled from Paul Schrader's already completed Dominion: Prequel to the Exorcist, which Morgan Creek Productions executives feared would be unsuccessful.
-The film was released in the United States on August 20, 2004, by Warner Bros.
+The film was retooled from Paul Schrader's already completed Dominion: Prequel to the Exorcist, which Morgan Creek Productions executives feared would be unsuccessful.
+In addition to Harlin replacing Schrader, Hawley rewrote William Wisher and Caleb Carr's original script, Mark Goldblatt and Todd E. Miller replaced Tim Silano as editors, and Angelo Badalamenti and Dog Fashion Disco were dropped as co-composers.

+Exorcist: The Beginning was released in the United States on August 20, 2004, by Warner Bros.
 Pictures.

-Reviews for Exorcist: The Beginning were overwhelmingly negative, and it was a financial failure.
-Schrader was subsequently allowed to release his version, Dominion, which was somewhat better reviewed than Renny Harlin's film but still earned mostly negative reviews.
+The film received negative reviews from critics and grossed over $78 million against a $50 million production budget.
+Dominion was released the following year to slightly more favorable reviews.